Commonly Asked Questions

 What is the difference between YouTube memberships and signing up to your website?

-The LFWA website gives you access to Alexa's exclusive 'Beginner to Advanced' video course carefully from level A0 (entry level) to level C2 (proficiency).
-As well as the core exclusive video lessons the website includes lots of extra material such as exercise videos (dictations, dialogues, readings and gap fills) and supplementary lessons to help reinforce your learning, downloadable worksheets and support guides, an audio version for each lesson for a convenient offline/on the go use plus access to Alexa's regular fun live French lessons (including the replays with support guides).
+The LFWA website gives you access to Alexa's exclusive 'Beginner to Advanced' video course, which covers everything from level A0 (entry level) to level C2 (proficiency).
+As well as the core exclusive video lessons, the website includes lots of extra material, such as exercise videos (dictations, dialogues, readings and gap fills) and supplementary lessons to help reinforce your learning, downloadable worksheets and support guides, an audio version for each lesson for convenient offline/on-the-go use, plus access to Alexa's regular fun live French lessons (including the replays with support guides).

 How long will it take to be fluent in French?

-It's not easy to answer this question since there are so many factors that can influence the amount of time required to learn a language, such as the attitude and motivation of the learner, the time dedicated to the studies, the learner’s attentiveness to the language etc. Research indicates that it takes around 480 hours to reach basic fluency in French.
+It's not easy to answer this question since there are so many factors that can influence the amount of time required to learn a language, such as the attitude and motivation of the learner, the time dedicated to studying, the learner’s attentiveness to the language, etc. Research indicates that it takes around 480 hours to reach basic fluency in French.

 Find out more from my blog.

 Do you offer one to one online lessons?

 No, we do not offer one to one private lessons at the moment, however we have partnered with a fantastic company, SLimmersion, to offer private lessons for LFWA subscribers.
 Reach out to them by clicking on this link here.

 How long will it take to complete the full LFWA course/ how many hours of study material are there?